iasebsil83/Bash_Tools/README.txt

     - update_all       (completely update & upgrade your packages and remove unnecessary files.)

+    - pop              (read data from file and then clear it without removing it)

     - dev_finder       (detect the effects of a new device on your computer in /dev) [Requires python3]